-In 2003, upon completion, the DLCC became the first convention center to be certified LEED Gold® for Building Design + Construction: New Construction (LEED NC).
-The DLCC was one of only seventy-five LEED for New Construction certified projects and the largest building to achieve LEED certification at the time.
+In 2003, the DLCC became the first convention center to be certified LEED Gold® for Building Design + Construction: New Construction (LEED NC).
+The DLCC was one of only seventy-five LEED NC certified projects and the largest building to achieve LEED certification at the time.

-Continuing a commitment to sustainability, the DLCC earned LEED Platinum® for Existing Buildings: Operations and Maintenance (LEED O+M).
-The first LEED O+M certification was earned in 2012 and the building was recertified in 2017.
-Re-certification is required every 5 years to show that sustainable operations continue at the required levels.
+Continuing a commitment to sustainability, the DLCC earned LEED v2009 Platinum® for Existing Buildings: Operations and Maintenance (LEED O+M).
+The first LEED O+M certification was earned in 2012 and the building was re-certified in 2017.
+Recertification is required every 5 years to show that sustainable operations continue at the required levels.
+The DLCC is currently pursuing recertification under LEED v4.1 Operations and Maintenance.